cjcenizal/complex-view/README.md

 A view is just a template + a controller, and that's a crapton of crap to stuff into two files!
 I like to use directives to lighten the load.

-My template hierarchy looks like this:
+My directives' template hierarchy looks like this:

 ```
 team-list-view